 Shadie Majidi, MD, radiologist and chief of breast imaging with the Froedtert & MCW health network, was one of the first physicians trained to read 3D mammograms and was involved in the initial research that led the FDA to approve the technology.
-She offers some explanations.
+She offers some explanations on the differences between 2D vs 3D mammograms.

 A mammogram is an X-ray that radiologists use to find cancers in the breast tissue.
 Today, most of the images are digital, but the X-ray technology is different depending on if you choose 2D or 3D mammography.

 2D mammograms offer a two-dimensional picture of the breast.
 3D mammograms, also known as tomosynthesis, were approved by the FDA in 2011.
-This newer technology creates a three-dimensional view of the breast by capturing multiple images.
-3D is used together with standard, digital, 2D mammography.
-The mammogram pictures are taken in a way that allows the radiologist to view them in thin “slices.”
+This newer technology uses multiple low-dose X-ray images from different angles to create a mammogram picture that allows the radiologist to view the tissue in thin "slices."

 “It allows us to look at multiple layers of breast tissue, one layer at a time,” Dr. Majidi said.
 “It is like flipping through the pages of a book.”